 At Maine Veterans’ Homes, even though we are separate from and independent of the VA, we still work closely with the VA to ensure our veteran residents receive the funding they need.

 That’s why we ask for the DD Form 214 with your application, so we can ensure the process moves smoothly for you.
-If you don’t have the form at the time of your application, just let us know and we can help you request it.
+If you don’t have the form at the time of your application, let us know and help you request it.

 Learn More About Maine Veterans’ Homes